-Competitive products may reduce or eliminate the commercial opportunity for our product candidates, if authorized for marketing.
+Competitive products may reduce or eliminate the commercial opportunity for our product candidates, if approved.
 If our competitors develop technologies or product candidates more rapidly than we do, or their technologies or product candidates are more effective or safer than ours, our ability to develop and successfully commercialize our product candidates may be adversely affected.